vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/AWS - Federal Airgap/AWSFederalAirgap-DeploymentGuide.md

   ![Deployment using Harbor](images/AWS_Deploment_Using_Harbor.png)

-### AWS IAM Components Created by cf
+### <a id=aws-iam-components-created-by-cf> </a> AWS IAM Components Created by cf

 The installer creates IAM resources by dividing them into two CloudFormation stacks.
-* Tanzu Kubernetes Grid (TKG) Stack(tanzu-cloud-formation-iamtemplate): Creates IAM resources(role, policies and instance profiles) needed by Tanzu cluster deployment.
+* Tanzu Kubernetes Grid (TKG) Stack (tanzu-cloud-formation-iamtemplate): Creates IAM resources(role, policies and instance profiles) needed by Tanzu cluster deployment.
-* Service Installer for VMware Tanzu (SIVT) stack(sivt-cloud-formation-iamtemplate): Creates IAM resources(role, policies and instance profiles) needed for automation code for further deployment.
+* Service Installer for VMware Tanzu (SIVT) stack (sivt-cloud-formation-iamtemplate): Creates IAM resources(role, policies and instance profiles) needed for automation code for further deployment.

 The `make cf` command creates these stacks one by one starting with the Tanzu Kubernetes Grid stack.
 If you are manually creating instance profiles, roles, and policies, ensure that the following are created and they are given the same names as in this table.

-**Note:** For more information on role and their detailed actions, see the [tanzu-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/tanzu-cloud-formation-iamtemplate.yaml) [sivt-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/sivt-cloud-formation-iamtemplate.yaml) file
+**Note:** For more information on role and their detailed actions, see the [tanzu-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/tanzu-cloud-formation-iamtemplate.yaml) and [sivt-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/sivt-cloud-formation-iamtemplate.yaml) files.

 |Profile|Roles|Policies|Stack type |
 |-------|-----|--------|------------|